steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 Using `estate.es_result_relations` we access [ResultRelInfo](https://github.com/postgres/postgres/blob/da11a14e0c79af98869ce8929fa9bdfe7cc690cb/src/include/nodes/execnodes.h#L387-L388), this contains information about a result relation i.e contains information about our updated table.

-Since `estate.es_result_relations` is a null pointer, we have to check if is not null and then we fully derefernece the null pointer to access `ri_RelationDesc` which data reperesntation is a [ReltionData](https://github.com/postgres/postgres/blob/da11a14e0c79af98869ce8929fa9bdfe7cc690cb/src/include/utils/rel.h#L54); it hold the cached metadata of the table.
+Since `estate.es_result_relations` is a null pointer, we have to check if is not null and then we fully dereference the null pointer to access `ri_RelationDesc` which data reperesentation is a [ReltionData](https://github.com/postgres/postgres/blob/da11a14e0c79af98869ce8929fa9bdfe7cc690cb/src/include/utils/rel.h#L54); it holds the cached metadata of the table.

-Whenever there is an update, postgres create a new Tuple and then update the old tuple by setting it to be invisible and then later run a vacuum process to eradicate the old tuple.
-This just a one line summary of what update process entails for more details about check [interdb](https://www.interdb.jp/pg/pgsql05/03.html)
+Whenever there is an update, postgres creates a new Tuple and then updates the old tuple by setting it to be invisible and then later runs a vacuum process to eradicate the old tuple.
+This is just a one-line summary of what the update process entails for more details about check [interdb](https://www.interdb.jp/pg/pgsql05/03.html)

 `*((*relation_rel).ri_newTupleSlot)` is used to access the new tuple represented as [TupleTableSlot](https://github.com/postgres/postgres/blob/da11a14e0c79af98869ce8929fa9bdfe7cc690cb/src/include/executor/tuptable.h#L115-L116).